oracle/node-oracledb/doc/api.md

 - Easily installed from [npm][1]
 - Support for Node.js 10 and later, and for multiple Oracle Database versions.
 (Note: older versions of node-oracledb supported older versions of Node.js)
-- Execution of SQL and PL/SQL statements
+- Execution of SQL and PL/SQL statements, and access to [SODA](#sodaoverview) document-style access APIs.
 - Extensive Oracle data type support, including large objects (CLOB and BLOB) and binding of SQL objects
 - Connection management, including connection pooling
 - Oracle Database High Availability features